crazywooooorm/MLPractice/ML/Basic_ML.md

 * If a Naive Bayes model saw an element that never showed in training set (e.g. a new word), p(x|y = 1) and p(x| y = 0) will all be 0, which make our posterior a 0/0 situation.
 To avoid this, we use **Laplace Smoothing**, which adds a constant to denominator of posterior likelihood to avoid 0/0 problem.

 ## SVM

+## Decision Tree & Ensemble Methods
+### Decision Tree
+* The loss function we use for decision tree is cross-entropy function L(p) = -sum(p*log(p)).
+At each node we are just trying to find a split to maximize our reduction on cross-entropy function.
+* Regularization techniques in decision tree includes setting minimum leaf size, setting maximum depth or number of nodes, enforcing minimum loss decrease.
+Another typical way is to train the full tree, then **prune** nodes that minimally decrease misclassification or squared error, as measured on a **validation set**.
+* Suppose we have decision tree with depth d, n samples and f features, the train time would be O(nfd).
+As at each node we need to traverse all features, and for each feature, we need to traverse all samples to find the best split point if it is  a continuous feature.
+* Single decision usually has high variance.

+### Ensemble Methods
+* Combine couple of **independent** weak learners and take the majority vote, we will end up with a much better prediction performance compared to single weak learner.
+* **Bagging** use the technique **Bootstrap** to reduce variance.
+We sample couple of subsamples from whole training set, and train a weak learner on each of them.
+Finally we aggregate the result from all of them to make our final prediction.
+* Bagging + decision tree is called **Random Forest**.
+Notice we want to make sure our weak learners are as independent as possible, so we sample both training samples and features to be used.
+Imagine there is very useful feature, we will naturally pick it in each subsample, which brings a high correlation between those weak learners.
+So we also pick a subset of features every time to reduce variance.
+* **Boosting** is a bias-reduction technique.
+It trained weak learners on weighted samples. **AdaBoost** trains a bunch of weak learners in sequence, at each iteration, it calculates the weight for this learner based on model error, and increases weights for those misclassified points.
+Finally, combine the prediction results from those weighted weak learners.
+* AdaBoost can end up with a non-linear boundary.